The Commonplace

 Implications for AI Economics

-• Labor and human capital
+• Labor, skill formation, and human capital

-• Strategic signaling and competition
+• Strategic competition and arms‑race dynamics

-• Policy and regulatory landscape
+• Policy and regulatory implications for economics research

 Assessment